Appendicitis

 • Sleep when tired.
 As your body heals, you may find that you feel more tired than usual.
 Take it easy and rest when you need to.

-• Discuss returning to work or school with your health care team.
+• Discuss returning to work or school with your healthcare team.
 You can return to work when you feel ready.
 Children may be able to return to school less than a week after surgery.
 They should wait 2 to 4 weeks to return to certain activities, such as gym classes or sports.

 Alternative medicine

 You will be prescribed medicines to help you control pain after your appendectomy.
 Other treatments, when used with your medicines, can help control pain.
-Ask your health care team about safe options, such as:
+Ask your healthcare team about safe options, such as:

 • Distracting activities, such as listening to music and talking with friends, that take your mind off your pain.
 Distraction can be especially effective with children.